 (3) A commercial copy of an amended and restated simplified prospectus and annual information form can be created by reprinting the entire document or by putting stickers on an existing document that provide the new text created by the amendment.
-If stickers are used, one sticker will be required for the substance of the amendments and a separate sticker will be required for the cover page of the document that describes the type and date of the document, as applicable.
+If stickers are used, one sticker will be required for the substance of the amendments and a separate sticker will be required for the document that describes the type and date of the document, as applicable.